strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 Before publishing the Tableau file, last step is to update the Story.
 The best part of this process is that all updates in the dashboards reflect in the story already.
 I will just edit the Captions and title of the Story.

 To edit the caption just click on the text and start typing.
 In the title, I will just edit the years to 2014-2019.
+I also increased the font size of the titles for all charts to 12 and whereever needed increased spacing between the charts to avoid a cluttered look.
+Some other final changes include:
+- Format axis titles to font size 8.
+- Verify all tooltips are displayed as formatted.

-And finally, here again is the link to all my Tableau public profile for this version: [Link to Second Version](<add link>)
+And finally, here again is the link to all my Tableau public profile for this version: [Link to Second Version](https://public.tableau.com/shared/JCKS4KW5Z?:display_count=yes)